-Presented By Office for the Arts and the Harvard Board of Overseers
+Presented by: Ceramics Program, Office for the Arts at Harvard

 The Ceramics Program, Office for the Arts at Harvard is pleased to welcome Jeni Hansen Gard for a lecture about her work.
 This lecture is free and open to the public, but space is limited; RSVP below to reserve your seat.

 Composer and writer Min Kahng talks about developing a musical based on a Japanese comic and immigration themes.
 On Oct.
 10, he will also offer a free vocal workshop for singers at Farkas Hall and a free lecture at Houghton Library.

 The Upright Citizens Brigade is one of the premiere training grounds for comedic talent in both sketch and improv techniques.
 Four members of the New York City-based touring company will offer a master class to Harvard students 8-9:30 p.m.
 Friday, Sept.
 14 at Lowell Lecture Hall.
 The event is free and...

 Join us for free pizza and conversation during ArtsBites, a round-table discussion with students, vocalist Davóne Tines '09 and composer Michael Schachter '09, collaborators on The Black Clown at American Repertory Theater.

 B-04 Carpenter Center for Visual Arts, 24 Quincy Street, Cambridge

 Tracking the progress of modern-day film score development, Score: A Film Music Documentary illustrates how the first few notes on a piano keyboard end up in the most dramatic moments of a film’s emotional climax.
 Turning the spotlight on the creative struggles that make up a major motion picture score, the documentary showcases the way the world’s top soundsmiths solve musical challenges – from the creative to the technical.